It is time for a return to normalcy!

-- The St. Louis Financial Stress Index.
+- For financial risk, the St. Louis Financial Stress Index.

-- The key measures from our "Felix" ETF model.
+- For market trends, the key measures from our "Felix" ETF model.

 The SLFSI reports with a one-week lag.
 This means that the reported values do not include last week's market action.
-The SLFSI has moved a lot lower, and is now out of the trigger range of my pre-determined risk alarm.
+The SLFSI has recently edged a bit higher, reflecting increased market volatility.
+It remains at historically low levels, well out of the trigger range of my pre-determined risk alarm.
 This is an excellent tool for managing risk objectively, and it has suggested the need for more caution.
 Before implementing this indicator our team did extensive research, discovering a "warning range" that deserves respect.
 We identified a reading of 1.1 or higher as a place to consider reducing positions.

 The SLFSI is not a market-timing tool, since it does not attempt to predict how people will interpret events.
 It uses data, mostly from credit markets, to reach an objective risk assessment.
 The biggest profits come from going all-in when risk is high on this indicator, but so do the biggest losses.

-The C-Score is a weekly interpretation of the best recession indicator I found, Bob Dieli's "aggregate spread."
+I feature the C-Score, a weekly interpretation of the best recession indicator I found, Bob Dieli's "aggregate spread."
 I have now added a series of videos, where Dr. Dieli explains the rationale for his indicator and how it applied in each recession since the 50's.
 I have organized this so that you can pick a particular recession and see the discussion for that case.
 Those who are skeptics about the method should start by reviewing the video for that recession.
 Anyone who spends some time with this will learn a great deal about the history of recessions from a veteran observer.